 Defined as “a brilliant Anglo/Italian composer with a meticulous sense of orchestral colour and appealingly lyric gifts”, Elisabetta Brusa is a pioneer of a growing number of modern composers who have elected to write music in a tonal style that communicates with the public, while avoiding some of the clichés that so often lie in wait.
 Her idiom is always fresh and her music covers a wide range of expressions.

-The fourth volume of orchestral works will be released in 2020 on the Naxos label and will feature her Symphony No. 2 and Simply Largo performed by the Ulster Orchestra conducted by Daniele Rustioni.
+The fourth volume of orchestral works released in December 2020 on the Naxos label and features her Symphony No. 2 and Simply Largo performed by the Ulster Orchestra conducted by Daniele Rustioni.

 The third volume of orchestral works released in March 2015 on the Naxos label features her Symphony No. 1 and Merlin – Symphonic Poem, performed by the Royal Scottish National Orchestra conducted by Daniele Rustioni.